ansible-community/antsibull-docs/docs/ansible-output.md

 # Updating ansible-playbook output in RST files

-One common problem with Ansible playbook examples in documentation is that while it is helpful to include the playbook's output, it is somewhat tedious to update the playbook output, especially when the used plugins or modules change.
+One common problem with Ansible playbook examples in documentation is that while it is helpful to include the playbook's output, it is somewhat tedious to update the playbook output, especially when changes occur to plugins or modules.

-Antsibull-docs has a tool, its `antsibull-docs ansible-output` subcommand, that lets you update the `ansible-playbook` output in code blocks in RST files, and check whether they need to be updated (for example useful for CI).
+Antsibull-docs provides a tool through the `antsibull-docs ansible-output` subcommand that lets you update the `ansible-playbook` output in code blocks within RST files.
+The `antsibull-docs ansible-output` subcommand also lets you check whether code blocks need to be updated, which can be a useful consistency check in CI pipelines.

 ## Metadata and code blocks